marcosaccomandi/Data-BI-Portfolio/tableau/born-to-live-born-to-die/README.md

 📁 [Download Tableau Workbook (.twbx)](born-to-live-born-to-die.twbx) ( You'll need Tableau to open it , go down on the page for the Tableau public link)

 **Overview**
-An interactive Tableau dashboard exploring *global disparities in life expectancy, infant mortality, and healthcare spending*.
+An interactive Tableau dashboard exploring how life expectancy, infant mortality, and healthcare spending reveal deep global inequalities.
-Designed with a **tabloid / New York Post** style to make data visually engaging and easy to navigate.
+The goal is to turn demographic statistics into something visual, readable, and emotionally clear.

+Designed in a tabloid / New York Post style — bold, accessible, and intuitive — this dashboard shows that even complex health data can be told like a story.
+Each page answers a key question: Who lives longer?
+Where do inequalities persist?
+And how does money shape our chances of survival?

 ---